GreatApe42069/dunes-cli/README.md

 - Organize related Dunes under a single parent (e.g., linking single or multiple Dunes to an image).
 - Build structured collections with parent-child relationships.

+**Important Notes**:
-**Note**: This feature is optional.
+- This feature is optional.
 Dunes can be etched without a parent if no `parentId` is provided.

+- This "Requires" the parent’s private key to be accessible in the wallet.

+- Ensure that the parent inscription’s private key is accessible in the wallet derived from your MetaMask seed phrase.
+This is necessary because the transaction will spend the parent UTXO to establish the parent-child relationship

 ## FAQ